morete/kubevirt-basics-training/content/en/docs/06/62_vm-pools.md

   Using VirtualMachine Pools
 ---

-A VirtualMachinePool tries to ensure that a specified number of VirtualMachines are always in a ready state.
+A VirtualMachinePool tries to ensure that a specified number of virtual machines are always in a ready state.

 However, the VirtualMachinePool does not maintain any state or provide guarantees about the maximum number of VMs running at any given time.
 For instance, the pool may initiate new replicas if it detects that some VMs have entered